-Jordan Peterson is a professor of Psychology from Canada.
-He's contributed to 100+ scientific papers on the subjects of personality, aggression, social conflict, and the psychology of mythology and religion, for which he's been cited 10,000+ times in the scientific literature.
-From Harvard to the University of Toronto, Peterson has a 30-year career researching, lecturing, and working in clinical practice.
+Peterson is a professor of Psychology from Canada.
+He's contributed to 100+ scientific papers on personality, aggression, social conflict, and the psychology of mythology and religion, for which he's been cited 10,000+ times in the scientific literature.
+From Harvard to the University of Toronto, he's spent his career researching, lecturing, and working in clinical practice.

-Peterson has made the headlines for his protests against legally enforced speech and other extreme political agendas that have taken hold within North American universities.
-Intertwining depth psychology and the political histories of Nazi Germany and Soviet Russia, Peterson holds a mirror to Mother Nature and reveals her to be a cold-blooded killer.
+Jordan Peterson has made the headlines for his protests against legally enforced speech and other extreme political agendas that have taken hold within North American universities.
+His most striking lectures extend from depth psychology to war crimes, holding a mirror to Mother Nature and revealing her to be a cold-blooded killer.
 As are we, her creations.
-Especially when we get hell bent on ideology.

-Rule 1.
+Rule for Life #1.
 Stand Up Straight with Your Shoulders Back

 By posturing yourself in a confident manner, you create a positive feedback loop in your brain that makes you feel good.
 The release of serotonin improves your mood and which further enhances your posture.

-Peterson's critics claim that social hierarchies are a modern construct for oppression.
-However, the study of animal behaviour across multiple phylogenies clearly shows otherwise.
-Natural selection supports the intrinsic value of social hierarchies through 500 million years of evolution.
-And that includes humans.
+Critics claim social hierarchies are merely a human construct for oppression.
+But evolutionary biology can confirm: natural selection supports the intrinsic value of social hierarchies through 500 million years of evolution.

-Rule 2.
+Rule for Life #2.
 Treat Yourself Like Someone You're Responsible for Helping

 People are better at giving medication to their pets than to themselves.
 Why do we fail so often to take proper care of ourselves?